asascience-open/ooi-ui-docs/Use-Cases/1.4-Command-and-Control-UI/OOI_UI_Use_Case_027-Command_And_Control_UI-Load_Previous_Configuration.md

 ## Scenario

-An operator deploys a new asset taht is similar to a previous asset.
+An operator deploys a new asset that is similar to a previous asset.
 Instead of manually entering all the data, the user loads a previously used configuratin and alters it as needed.
 The user can also save off a configuration for later use.